antonymcgreen/PowerShell-Docs.ru-ru/developer/cmdlet/getprocesssample05-sample.md

                  WriteVerbose("Finding matches for process name \""
                     + pattern + "\".");

-                 // WildCard serach on the available processes WildcardPattern wildcard =
+                 // WildCard search on the available processes WildcardPattern wildcard =
                     new WildcardPattern(
                         pattern,